 Many immigrants come to Norway fascinated by nature and the social system.
 Behind this social system, the well-being and the lifestyle that can be seen at first glance, there are many years of tradition, planning, and action that cannot be seen and are difficult to understand when they are not explained.
 This book describes some of the logic behind what you see.
 It can be helpful to know ahead what to expect.

-The pictures are from the book launch I had in Tromsø, in Oslo at Litteraturhuset, and Stavanger at Sølvberget Library.
+The pictures are from my book launch in Tromsø, in Oslo at Litteraturhuset, and Stavanger at Sølvberget Library.
+In the meantime, I have also been invited to present the book in Norwegian for Filosofiske Samtaler.
+Pictures from how it went you find here.

 WHAT PEOPLE SAY

 Feedback comes from various channels and in different languages.
-I thought it would be a good idea to gather them here, so you can find them in one place.
+I thought gathering them here would be a good idea, so you can find them in one place.